chunswu/Oil-Production-Forecasting/README.md

 </div>

 These plots allowed a starting point to determine other hyper-parameters to use.
-A RandomizedCV search was train on different options and was loop through a few times to get different combinations.
+A RandomizedSearchCV search was train on different options and was loop through a few times to get different combinations.
 The results are as follows:
 <br><br>